-In the following example, a Delivery Applicant from the lower 48 States desires to receive 100 One Ounce Bars, representing 100 Fine Ounces of gold held by the Trust for a Share Submission Day of Monday, June 9^6 :
+In the following example, a Delivery Applicant from the lower 48 States desires to receive 100 One Ounce Bars, representing 100 Fine Ounces of gold held by the Trust for a Share Submission Day of Monday, June 97:

-Number of shares to be Submitted, as provided on www.merkgold.com.
-7 10,071 shares Processing Fees consist of an Exchange Fee of \$3,000 for One Ounce Bars based on assumed \$30 Exchange Fee per Fine Ounce.
+Number of Shares to be Submitted, as provided on www.merkgold.com.
+8 10,071 Shares Processing Fees consist of an Exchange Fee of \$3,000 for One Ounce Bars based on assumed \$30 Exchange Fee per Fine Ounce.
 Processing Fee is the same as the Exchange Fee (No separate Delivery Fee is applicable on deliveries to the lower 48 States). \$3,000 Processing Fees Delivery Applicant contacts Sponsor at 855-MRK-OUNZ (or 855-675-6869) to discuss suitable delivery methods and types of physical gold available.
 Delivery Applicant and Sponsor agree to have 100 One Ounce Bars, if available, delivered to Delivery Applicant's home address by Federal Express overnight delivery service.
+Tuesday, June 3 delivered to Delivery Applicant 3 home address by I edetal Express overlinght delivery service. ruesday, suite s

-Tuesday, June 3 Delivery Applicants submits Delivery Application to Sponsor for pre-approval and wires Processing Fee to Sponsor.
+Delivery Applicants submits Delivery Application to Sponsor for pre-approval and wires Processing Fee to Sponsor.
 Wednesday, June 4 Delivery Applicant is notified by Sponsor that Delivery Application has been pre-approved.
 The precious metals dealer holds or sets aside 100 One Ounce Bars pending the Delivery Applicant's Share Submission in' accordance with the terms of the pre-approved Delivery Application.
-Thursday, June 5 Delivery Applicant instructs broker to transfer shares to Trustee together with instructions to make delivery in accordance with attached pre-approved Delivery Application for settlement on Monday, June 9, the Share Submission Day.
-Friday, June 6 Share Submission Day: Delivery Applicant's broker irrevocably submits 10,071 shares with delivery instruction and pre-approved Delivery Application.
+Thursday, June 5 with the terms of the pre-approved belivery Apprication.
+Thursday, June 3 Delivery Applicant instructs broker to transfer Shares to Trustee together with instructions to make delivery in accordance with attached pre-approved Delivery Application for settlement on Monday, June 9, the Share Submission Day.
+Friday, June 6 • Share Submission Day: Delivery Applicant's broker irrevocably submits 10,071 Shares with delivery instruction and Manday Juna 0 pre-approved Delivery Application.
 Monday, June 9

-6 Days of the week and dates are provided for illustrative purposes only and are not tied to any particular year.
+Days of the week and dates are provided for illustrative purposes only and are not tied to any particular year.

-7 For purposes of this example, 1 Share of the Trust is projected to correspond to .00993 Fine Ounces of gold on the Share Submission Day.
+For purposes of this example, 1 Share of the Trust is projected to correspond to .00993 Fine Ounces of gold on the Share Submission Day.
 100 Fine Ounces of gold then correspond to 100 / .00993 = 10,070.49345 shares on the Share Submission Day.
 The minimum number of shares to be delivered to receive 100 One Ounce Gold bars is thus 10,071 shares, representing 100.00503 Fine Ounces of gold.

 Trustee accepts Share Submission from Delivery Applicant's broker.
-Trustee calculates the Fine Ounces of gold represented by the submitted shares to exceed the Fine Ounces of 100 One Ounce Bars by 0.00503 Fine Ounces.
-8 Monday, June 9 Sponsor contracts with precious metals dealer to exchange 100 Fine Ounces from the Trust for 100 One Ounce Bars for delivery Thursday, June 12 and transmit a confirmation of the contract certified by the Sponsor to the Trustee.
-Tuesday, June 10 Custodian sells 0.00503 Fine Ounces at the LBMA PM Gold Price (next computed after June 10).
+Trustee calculates the Fine Ounces of gold represented by the submitted Shares to exceed the Fine Ounces of 100 One Ounce Bars by 0.00503 Fine Ounces.
+9 Monday, June 9 Sponsor contracts with precious metals dealer to exchange 100 Fine Ounces from the Trust for 100 One Ounce Bars for delivery Thursday, June 12 and transmit a confirmation of the contract certified by the Sponsor to the Trustee.
+Tuesday, June 10 Custodian sells 0.00503 Fine Ounces.
 Wednesday, June 11 Proceeds of sale of 0.00503 Fine Ounces (Cash Proceeds of \$7.11) are wired to Delivery Applicant's broker for the benefit of the Delivery Applicant per instructions provided in the Delivery Application.
-9 Thursday, June 12 100 One Ounce Bars are shipped to the Delivery Applicant for overnight delivery.
-Thursday, June 12 100 One Ounce Bars are received by the Delivery Applicant (estimated date).
+10 Thursday, June 12 • 100 One Ounce Bars are shipped to the Delivery Applicant for overnight delivery.
+Thursday, June 12 • 100 One Ounce Bars are received by the Delivery Applicant (estimated date).
 Friday, June 13